 - Strategy for Social Media/Web Presence

 - Strategy for Organizational Change Management, Project Strategy and Complexity

-Also check out The Definitive Walmart E-Commerce and Digital Strategy Post to see how Walmart is ramping up to compete with Amazon.
+Also check out The Definitive Walmart E-Commerce and Digital Strategy Post and The Definitive Walmart Technology Review to see how Walmart is ramping up to compete with Amazon.

 Finally check out Costco’s Underinvestment in Technology Leaves it Vulnerable to Disruption to learn how Costco currently competes and how the company should compete.

 If you’re interested in Business Intelligence & Tableau check out my videos here: Anthony B. Smoak or on Facebook.

 Boyer, J. (February, 2003).
 Technology Helps Stores Order Only As Much As They’ll Sell.
 Albany Times Union.
 Retrieved from Factiva